Azure/azure-sdk-for-java/AUTH.md

 ## Creating a Service Principal in Azure

-In order for your application to log into your Azure subscription without requiring the user to login manually, you can take advantage of credentials based on the Azure Active Directory *service principal* functionality.
-A service principal is analogous to a user account, but it is intended applications to authenticate themselves without human intervention.
+In order for your application to log into your Azure subscription without requiring the user to log in manually, you can take advantage of credentials based on the Azure Active Directory *service principal* functionality.
+A service principal is analogous to a user account, but it is intended for applications to authenticate themselves without human intervention.

 If you save such service principal-based credentials as a file, or store them in environment variables, this can simplify and speed up your coding process.

 >:warning: Note: exercise caution when saving credentials in a file.
 Anyone that gains access to that file will have the same access privileges to Azure as your application.
 In general, file-based authentication is not recommended in production scenarios and should only be used as a quick shortcut to getting started in dev/test scenarios.

-You can create a service principal and grant it access privileges for a given subscription using these steps:
+You can create a service principal and grant it access privileges for a given subscription by following these steps:

 1. Log into [your Azure account](http://portal.azure.com).
 1. Select **Browse > Active Directory**.